 What is Nan Madol, when was it built and what significance does it have for Marshall Islanders living seven hundred miles to the east?

-Archaeologists tell us that construction of Nan Madol began sometime after the birth of Christ and ended around 1500, when a period of dissolution began.
+Archaeologists tell us that construction of Nan Madol began sometime after the birth of Christ and ended around 1500.
+After this, a period of dissolution began.
 In my novel, Ḷainjin would have lived toward the end of this period.
 Many have inferred from archaeological evidence and perhaps historic oral accounts that Nan Madol was some sort of a religious center occupied by a class of “priests.”
 However, a bird’s-eye view from the 1911 map published by German ethnologist Paul Hambruch leaves little doubt that there was much more activity here than religious ceremonies and burials.
 This map shows only the largest of the ninety-two or so man-made islets and the walls surrounding them.
 If this was but a mortuary site, what were these walls protecting?

 Unfortunately, the map does not clearly show the bay north of the city.
 You see the white outline of this bay labeled “reef” on the eastern edge of the map.
 This corner of the city was obviously a harbor of sorts.
 The natural reef surrounding the adjoining bay provides protection from the easterly swells generated by the trade winds.
 The bay’s entrance is about 0.5 km wide, and the bay provides nearly 0.8 km of such protection.
 Yet Madolenihmw harbor to the northwest provides even more protection.
 Why did they not build the city there?